FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 # Commitment Discounts

-A commitment discount is a billing discount that offers reduced rates on preselected SKUs in exchange for an obligated usage or spend amount over a predefined term.
+A commitment discount is a billing discount model that offers reduced rates on preselected SKUs in exchange for an obligated usage or spend amount over a predefined term.
 Commitment discounts typically consist of a set of purchase and usage records within cost and usage datasets.

 ## Purchasing

 While customers are bound to the term of a commitment discount, cloud-service providers, or CSPs, offer various payment options before and/or during the term:

-* *Upfront* - The commitment discount is paid in full before the term begins
+* *Upfront* - The commitment discount is paid in full before the term begins.
-* *Monthly* - The commitment discount is paid monthly over the term.
+* *Recurring* - The commitment discount is paid on a repeated basis, typically over each billing period of the term.
-* *Hybrid* (1/2 Upfront & 1/2 Monthly) - Half of the commitment discount is paid in advance and half is paid monthly over the term.
+* *Hybrid* - Some of the commitment discount is paid before the term begins, and the rest is paid repeatedly over the term.

 For example, if a customer buys a spend-based commitment discount for 1 year, with a $1.00 hourly commitment, and pays with the hybrid option, the commitment discount's payment consists of both:

 1. *Upfront* - $4,380 (`24 hours * 365 days * $1.00 * 0.5`)
-2. *Monthly* - $182.50 (`24 hours * 365 days * $1.00 / 12 months`)
+2. *Recurring* - $182.50 (`24 hours * 365 days * $1.00 / 12 months`)

 ## Usage